How to Create a DYNAMIC Use Case Diagram

 Insert a Model

-This is the second step out of four steps: Data, Model, View, and Visualization, for all dynamic use cases to take.
+This is the second step out of four steps: Data, Model, View, and Visualization, for all dynamic use cases.
 We will draw a model where every entity will be connected to a data item.
 When the name of the data item changes, the visualization, in the end, will show that change automatically.

 To insert a model, do the following:

-You have now a model that is linked to the entered data.
+You now have a model linked to the entered data.

 Insert a View